utkarsh2102/rubocop-packaging/README.md

 ## Documentation

-A detailed documentation, explaining what this extension is doing and the reasoning behind it, can be found here: [packaging-style-guide](https://packaging.rubystyle.guide/).
+A detailed documentation, explaining what this extension is doing and the reasoning behind it, can be found here: https://docs.rubocop.org/rubocop-packaging/

+We also have a [packaging-style-guide](https://packaging.rubystyle.guide/), listing some good and bad examples and the rationale behind these cops.

 In case anything is not clear, please feel free to raise an issue, asking for more explanation!